-The School of Engineering of the University of Pavia (Italy) offers two new international Master of Science programs ("Lauree Magistrali") in Electronic and Computer Engineering.
-The former has a track on Microelectronics, the latter four tracks on Computer Science and Multimedia, Industrial Automation, Services Engineering and Double Master in Services Engineering.
-Courses are taught in English by highly qualified professors with an internationally recognized scientific activity.
-The Computer Engineering MS has Double Degree agreements with three Chinese universities: Tongji (Shanghai), HIT (Harbin), UESTC (Chengdu).
+The School of Engineering of the University of Pavia (Italy) offers three international Master of Science programs ("Lauree Magistrali"): MSc in Electronic Engineering, MSc in Computer Engineering and MSc in Industrial Automation.
+The first one has three tracks on Microelectronics, Photonics and Space Communication and Sensing five tracks on Computer Science and Multimedia, Embedded and Control Systems, Services Engineering, Services Engineering A and Double Master in Services Engineering B Courses are taught in English by highly qualified professors with an internationally recognized scientific activity.
+The Computer Engineering MS has Double Degree agreements with four Chinese universities: Tongji (Shanghai), HIT (Harbin), UESTC (Chengdu) and NEU (Northerneast University).

 The University of Pavia is one of the oldest in Europe, founded in 825.
 Many renowned humanists and scientists studied and taught at the Alma Ticinensis Universitas, such as Cardano, a mathematician who found out the Cardanic joint and the solution of cubic equations, and Alessandro Volta, the inventor of electric piles.